Cervator/KubicArk/README.md

 The CMs that come in pairs will be combined to a "merged" file in the `/ark/` dir.
 This is crudely done and won't necessarily result in a pretty file, but ultimately the settings should be used by the game server.
 For `GameUserSettings.ini` for instance the Ark Manager is instructed via its config file `arkmanager.cfg` to copy in the merged file to the server directory at `/ark/server/ShooterGame/Saved/Config/LinuxServer` as the server starts up.
 This approach has the added benefit of working on the very first server start, no restart needed, all your customizations will be already applied.

 During Ark Manager and game server startup the file appears to be somewhat rewritten.
 The ini file `[category]` blocks for instance won't merge cleanly from the CM process, so it may be easier to exclude the category tags in the CM files, yet by the time the server is online those categories will have been readded (although not necessarily grouped correctly)

+## Connecting to your server

+Find your IP via `kubectl get svc arkgame-service` and add both IP + port to the Steam server panel then find games at that address and mark your server as a favorite.
+It should now show up in-game.
+It takes a little while for the server to come online, you can watch it with `kubectl logs arkgame-7d74dd65bc-gqckv` (adjust accordingly to your pod name, seen with `kubectl get pods`) or by using `arkmanager status` on a remote shell.

 ## License